cantremember/virtualizing-windows-xp/Techniques.md

 It's easy enough to increase them later -- Windows XP doesn't fall over under such conditions (like it does when you swap out hardware without [repairing](Techniques.md#xp-repair-installation) the device drivers).

+You'll also want Bidirectional Clipboard support if you plan on doing any debugging.

 ## Partitioning